 4. A bid is considered valid if it is accompanied with a non-refundable Bid Fee of 1,000 USD payable to FIDE.

 5. No bidder can propose a sponsor which shall be in conflict with the regulations of the International Olympic Committee (IOC).

 6. Τhe web agency of FIDE (CNC) reserves all rights for the live transmissions of the event and its games.
 The organiser of the event can have its own website and if the organiser wishes to implement the live transmission of the games, CNC must be consulted beforehand.

 7. The bids, including all original documents and particulars, shall arrive by registered post to the FIDE Secretariat, post address: 9 Syggrou Ave., 11743 Athens - Greece.
 The bidding process will close on 30 September 2013, 13:00 GMT.

 8. When the deadline has expired, the FIDE President or his representative shall open the received envelopes in order to assess the bids.
 FIDE will announce the results within 20 days after the deadline.
 After the organizer has been selected, FIDE and the organizer shall sign a contract covering the organization of the FWWCM, the terms of payments and all other financial and technical requirements.

 9. FIDE reserves the right to accept a bid based on the evaluation of all criteria under article 2 of the present bidding procedure and not only that of the prize fund.
+In the event that FIDE receives a satisfactory open offer that covers all the minimum financial requirements, then FIDE may immediately terminate any bidding procedure already opened.
 FIDE also reserves the right not to award any bid at all, however favourable it might be.